 If you’re covering open shelving or frequently used drawers, you might want a shelf liner that’s more decorative.
-The Smart Design Shelf Liner is definitely the way to go.
-This protective liner comes in a wide range of pretty patterns—including options for every style of decor from farmhouse to kids' bedroom and fashionista's closet.
+The Smart Design Shelf Liner is a great way to go.
+This protective liner comes in a wide range of pretty patterns—including options for every style of decor from farmhouse to kid bedrooms to fashionista closets.
 Rolls are 12 inches wide and 10 feet long, but there are also other size options if this isn't going to work for your space.

 This attractive shelf liner is easy to cut into any shape or size you desire, and it can even be washed if it gets particularly dirty.
 (Thanks to a plastic-like material on top, you can even wipe up small spills in between larger cleans.)
 A downside?
 There's no adhesion, so this shelf liner will slip around if it's not stuck to the surface with either tape or another self-made adhesive.

 Dimensions: 12 inches x 10 feet | Material: Not listed | Color: Multiple patterns and colors | Adhesive Type: Non-adhesive